Dish Rug Tutorial

 Take your coordinating strip and sew it to one side.
 (I bet you already figured that out).

-Before you sew the other side turn the coordinating strip so it is at the opposite side.
+Before you sew the other side, turn the coordinating strip so it is on the opposite side.
 This makes it simple as you don’t have to match the strips.

 Once it is all pressed get your towel.
 Your fabric will be bigger.
 Lay the right side up and place the towel on top and trim it even with your fabric.
 You have plenty of room to move it around.

-Sew all the way around – don’t leave a opening.
+Sew all the way around the dish rug – don’t leave a opening.

 Trim the corners.
 You are probably thinking I goofed……how can I turn it right side out….what we are going to do is use our seam ripper and open up a section in one of the strips.